 - In engaging the business community to understand how they intend to use the tool, she completed business process analysis.
 The workflow diagrams she created as part of the help files are business process models.

 (By the way, if you think you might have some transferable business analysis skills, you might want to check out our Business Analyst Template Toolkit.
-The work samples will give you a quick view of what types of deliverables a business analyst creates and the templates will help you get started doing more business analysis.
-Another option is our virtual, self-study course Getting Hired Faster.
-It’s designed to help you qualify for more BA jobs even if you don’t think you have much experience as a BA.)
+The work samples will give you a quick view of what types of deliverables a business analyst creates and the templates will help you get started doing more business analysis.)

 #3 – A Subject Matter Expert Gets Involved on a Project